LucBUTGH/Portfolio/README.md

 You can customize this portfolio by modifying the Vue.js files and Tailwind CSS styles according to your needs.
 Here are some points to consider for customization:

 - **Static Data**: Project data is stored in the ProjectView.js files in the src/views directory.
 You can update them with your own information.
-- **Styles** : Tailwind CSS est utilisé pour styliser l'application.
-Vous pouvez modifier les classes Tailwind directement dans les fichiers Vue.js pour personnaliser l'apparence de votre portfolio.
+- **Styles** :  Tailwind CSS is used to style the application.
+You can modify Tailwind classes directly in Vue.js files to customize the appearance of your portfolio.
-- **Images** : Placez vos propres images dans le dossier `src/assets/` et mettez à jour les références dans les fichiers Vue.js au besoin.
+- **Images** : Place your own images in the `public/` folder and update references in Vue.js files as required.

 ## Contribution 🤝